jakebrehm/manymiles-v1/readme.md

 ---

 *ManyMiles* aims to provide an easy and user-friendly way to track and analyze vehicle mileage.
-To make it even easier to add records from other sources, a REST API is also provided.
+To make it even easier to add records, a REST API is also provided.

 Check out the website [here](https://www.manymiles.app), and check out my personal Siri Shortcut [here](https://www.icloud.com/shortcuts/3da05ad93cbe417cb12ee8f9922f0654) if you're on iOS.